-Obviously, our affinity to the US brand of free speech is redefining the rules of engagement in social web.
-Because of the emergence of fake news sites, and trolls– bots (software generated), lulz (those doing it just for laughs), blind supporters (of a cause or personality) and paid trolls, a supposed intellectual discourse can lead to personal insults or bashing, and proliferation of lies.
+“Our online world is broken”.
+This is how Rappler describes the Philippines’ current online space.
+It seems our affinity to the US brand of free speech has taken us to a new dimension where the rules of engagement are evolving because of the emergence of fake news sites, and trolls– bots (software generated), lulz (those doing it just for laughs), blind supporters (of a cause or personality), and paid trolls.
+Free speech was also being used to negate the human rights for privacy, safety and dignity

 Like in the case of Agot Isidro, after her controversial post, bashers ganged up on her.
 She cited bullying but nevertheless stood her ground.